VincentCusson/vincentcusson.github.io/_portfolio/tube.md

 excerpt: "Performance setup in collaboration with Tommy Davis and autonomous musical agents. <br/><img src=’/images/tube.jpeg’>"
 collection: portfolio
 ---
-<p style="font-size:80%;">*This text is (and probably will always be) a Work in Progress.*</p>
+<p style="font-size:80%;">This is (and will always be) a Work in Progress.</p>

-In collaboration with the saxophonist [Tommy Davis](http://www.tommysaxophone.com/), we propose improvised performances including autonomous musical agents and live instrumentists.
-We are using a combination of three frameworks from different composer-programmers.<!--[REMPLACER par une phrase clef qui résume les agents]--> These agents’ behavior is directed by various machine listening functions which may be summarized as: follow my step and follow that way (<a href="#nika2017">Nika, 2017</a>).
+In collaboration with the saxophonist [Tommy Davis](http://www.tommysaxophone.com/), we propose improvised performances including autonomous musical agents and live instrumentists.<!--[REMPLACER par une phrase clef qui résume les agents]--> These agents’ behavior is directed by various machine listening functions which may be summarized as: follow my step and follow that way (<a href="#nika2017">Nika, 2017</a>).
 We are designing a modular environment to test several performative environments, explore contrasting human-machine groupings, and develop various machine listening and agency functions.
 We consider these explorations like *étude* as in the traditional use of the term in music pedagogy.
-Our improvisations are presenting situations where the human and its digital counterpart are studying (étudier) each other in realtime.
+Our improvisations are presenting situations where the human and its digital counterpart ahve to study (étudier) each other in realtime.
 The autonomous musical agents can even *learn* over the course of multiple performances by creating an offline memory bank.
 We want to assess whether this would improve the perceived quality of the human-machine interaction during an improvisation.
 <br>

 ### Performing DYCI2 for the North American Saxophone Alliance virtual conference